What is gratitude?

 Tips for being more grateful

-You can show your thankfulness in new ways by just changing your habits.
-Look someone in the eye when you thank them or shake their hand to affirm your gratitude.
-Spend five minutes each day before meditating focussing on the things in life you are grateful for.
+You can show your thankfulness in new ways by just making some changes to your daily habits.
+Make sure to look someone in the eye when you thank them or even shake their hand to affirm your gratitude.
+Spend five minutes each day before meditating focusing on finding all the things - big or small - in life that you are grateful for.
+It can be anything from being healthy, to the sun shining after a few days of rain.
 Equally, you might write a list of the happy things that make you feel thankful and get it out from time-to-time to read it or even add to it.

 Can gratitude be taught?